Empower App Review 2023: Pros, Cons, and Key Features Explained

 Empower Money Management Features

-Let’s take a deep dive into Empower four core features: automatic savings, budget tracking, smart recommendations (including access to a human coach), and interest checking.
+Let’s take a deep dive into Empower four core features: Automatic Savings, budget tracking, smart recommendations, and Interest Checking.

-Empower’s automated savings feature is similar to other finance apps.
-You’ll link a bank account, typically your primary checking, to your Empower account.
+Empower’s Automatic Savings feature is similar to other finance apps.
+You’ll link a bank account, typically your primary checking, to your Empower Account.

 Most banks offer the ability to set up automatic transfers from a checking to savings account.
 What makes Empower unique is that it analyzes your checking account balance daily and saves accordingly.